Zoryn4163/SMAPI-Mods/BetterRNG/README.md

   Note that some days of the game have hardcoded weather, so the weather on those days can't be changed.
 That means the weather channel may be wrong in rare cases.

+## Compatibility
+* Works with Stardew Valley 1.3 on Linux/Mac/Windows.
+* Works in single-player and multiplayer, though some things may use the main player's RNG.
+* No known mod conflicts.

 ## Versions
+### 1.9
+* Updated to Stardew Valley 1.3 (including multiplayer).

 ### 1.8
 * Updated to SMAPI 1.15 & 2.0.